Phase Diagram and dynamical phases of self organization of a Bose-Einstein condensate in a transversely pumped red-detuned cavity: Introduction

 While the two-state Dicke approximation predicts the phase transition to superradiance, it is known to miss a dynamical phase, resulting from the atom-dependent shift of the cavity resonance.
-Such behavior is already visible in the experiment of Ref.~\cite{baumann_dicke_2010}: near the bare cavity resonance the cavity photon number in the ``phase diagram'' shows significant variation with detuning, and the time evolution of cavity photon number shows fast variation.
+Such behavior is already visible in the experiment \resp{of}{discussed in} Ref.~\cite{baumann_dicke_2010}: near the bare cavity resonance the cavity photon number in the ``phase diagram'' shows significant variation with detuning, and the time evolution of cavity photon number shows fast variation.
 The instability is also found numerically in Ref.~\cite{kristian_experimental_2011}.
 For blue detuned cavities, limit cycles and chaos were theoretically predicted in Ref.~\cite{piazza_self-ordered_2015}, while for the red detuned regime, limit cycle behavior was first theoretically found in Ref.~\cite{gao_self-organized_2023}.
 Both of these works use an approximation neglecting atomic motion along the pump axis, which results in an effectively one-dimensional model.
 Both regimes are elaborated upon in Ref.~\cite{tuquero_impact_2024} and the impact of quantum noise is analyzed.
 In Ref.~\cite{skulte_realizing_2024}, limit cycle behavior in the red detuned regime is experimentally realized.
 Limit cycles are also found in Ref.~\cite{harmon_dynamical_2025}, which demonstrates that adiabatic elimination of the cavity is insufficient to describe their formation.
 In addition to missing the dynamical phases, the Dicke model approximation predicts the phase boundary to the superradiant phase to always be second order.
 However it is expected that the superradiant phase transition should become first order in some regime, as reported for fermions in Ref.~\cite{keeling_fermionic_2014}.

 The aim of this paper is to systematically map the phase diagram of the red-detuned BEC-cavity system using experimentally relevant parameters, and to understand its behavior in the different phases.
 To this end, we use a mean field description of the full system, including all relevant momentum states in both pump and cavity direction and the cavity field.
-To avoid prohibitively long simulation times and increase our physical understanding of the phases, we use mixed real-time dynamics and steady-state analysis.
+To increase our physical understanding of the phases, we use mixed real-time dynamics and steady-state analysis.